netdata/netdata/README.md

 - netdata is a web server, supporting gzip compression

   It serves its own static files and dynamic files for rendering the site.
-  It does not support authentication or SSL - limit its access using your firewall.
+  It does not support authentication or SSL - limit its access using your firewall, or put it behind an authentication proxy.
-  It does not allow ` .. ` or ` / ` in the files requested (so it can only serve files stored in the web directory `/usr/share/netdata/web`).
+  It does not allow ` .. ` in the files requested (so it can only serve files stored in the web directory `/usr/share/netdata/web`).

 # How it works